 General Wesley Clark

-In this context it makes sense why the West are happy to use dodgy death stats and have pledged their sole support for the Syrian opposition, despite hundreds of thousands of Syrian citizens vocally backing Assad.
-Syria were on the list to invade as well, so impartiality goes out of the window.
+In this context it makes sense why the West are happy to use dodgy death stats and have pledged their sole support for the Syrian opposition, despite what seems to be hundreds of thousands of Syrian citizens vocally backing Assad.
+It’s an agenda and not one of peace.

 There’s no doubt that there was and still is a peaceful protest movement within Syria that wants reform.
 The fact that there is real opposition, makes a Coup d’état by those behind the Full Spectrum Dominance agenda less conspicuous, and helps draw wider support from the Western public, who have a very superficial view of the conflict.
 Now the conflict is in full swing both sides are gunning it out, promoting reactionary responses that we simply must go in and help.
-The problem is, Western interventions usually turn in to a cloaked form of Imperalism, where the once sovereign state, ends up a satellite of the West and beholden to Western corporations.
-They get to play free, but their destiny is not in their hands.
+The problem is, Western interventions usually turn in to a cloaked form of imperialism, where the once sovereign state, ends up a satellite of the West and beholden to Western corporations.

 “Not everybody in the street was fighting for freedom,” says Assad .
 “You have different components, you have extremists, religious extremists…like-minded people of Al Qaeda…from the very first few weeks we had those terrorists they are getting more and more aggressive, they have been killing.
 We have 1,000– over 1,100 soldiers and policeman killed, who killed them? peaceful demonstrators?
 This is not logical.”